audrl1010/EasyMakePhotoPicker/README.md

 - [x] Like Facebook`s PhotoPicker, When you stop scrolling, it runs livePhoto, video. and When LivePhotoCell or VideCell is selected, play.
 - [x] Performance optimization - Automatically cache and destroy photos.
 - [x] Multiple selection.
+- [x] Camera selection.
-- [x] Automatically update the UI When PhotoLibrary changes.
+- [x] Automatically update the UI When PhotoLibrary changes(such as inserting, deleteing, updating, moving photos).

 ## Initializer
 ```swift